In the beginning... JAZZ!

 The first project was Summer Jazz Café at Two River Theater in Red Bank, NJ.
 The program offered an exciting selection of jazz performers on Friday and Saturday evenings in an intimate cafe’ setting in this new state-of-the-art, non-profit theater.
 These smaller ensembles offered a wide variety of performers to begin the process of not only developing an audience, but also to educate the community as to the wide variety of jazz genres.
 This series continues to this day and has proven itself by consistently producing high quality and memorable events.

-That first year the finale’ of the series was the debut of the Red Bank Jazz Orchestra, which would become the flagship ensemble of Jazz Arts Project, conducted by Artistic Director, Joe Muccioli.
 The August event was entitled “A Taste of Red Bank – A Taste of Jazz,” a fundraiser for the Monmouth County Arts Council.
 The Orchestra featured a roster of top professional musicians and played for a large crowd on the plaza in front of Two River Theater.
-The jazz was free to the public, while those who wanted to sample Red Bank’s numerous restaurants purchased tickets to enjoy the tasting menus.
+The jazz was free to the public, while those who wanted to sample Red Bank’s numerous restaurants could purchase tickets to enjoy the tasting menus.
 The musical program of the 16-piece Red Bank Jazz Orchestra presented 2 hours of classic jazz compositions by Count Basie, Duke Ellington, and others…performed by top industry professionals.

 In December, 2006 Jazz Arts Project produced it’s first main-stage production presenting its flagship performance ensemble, the Red Bank Jazz Orchestra, at the larger Joan and Robert Rechnitz theater at the Two River Theater complex.
 A Holiday themed presentation the group performed Duke Ellington’s Nutcracker, the suite of original Tchaikovsky themes adapted with Billy Strayhorn.
 This rarely performed suite is just one of many American jazz classics created by Ellington and Strayhorn, thus achieving our goal of perpetuating jazz classics.
 Joining us in performance was the Pilgrim Baptist Church Choir, also helping us to achieve our goals of diversity and community involvement.